 Years later, her persistence paid off and her first novel, PROMISES, an historical fiction was published.

-Donovan currently lives in Upstate New York and is a member of Authors Guild, SCBWI, Women’s National Book Association, and The Historical Novel Society.
+Donovan currently lives in Brooklyn, New York and is a member of Authors Guild, SCBWI, Women’s National Book Association, and The Historical Novel Society.

 What's being said about PROMISES.
 (Read the first chapter by clicking on the link on the right hand side of this page.)

 "I didn't know that" became a refrain as I read Promises, even though I had lived through the World War II period in which this well-researched novel is set.
 A book that will engage adult readers, as well as its targeted younger audience, both middle school and high school teachers will find it a valuable resource.

 Former Middle School Teacher, Co-Editor of When Last on the Mountain

 Against a backdrop of World War II, Promises demonstrates that courage is not confined to the battlefield.
 Eileen Donovan brings to life wonderful characters who understand duty, endure heartbreak, and yet continue to embrace hope.
 Promises delivers.